UntitledCharts/GridlessSekai-Retro/README.md

 This project is a culmination of ALL my knowledge.
 If you enjoy it, please **⭐ star** the repo.

 This app is a sandbox.
-All songs, cards, etc. are unlocked and maxed.
+All songs, cards, etc. are unlocked and maxed. **THE APP WILL NOT WORK WITHOUT ASSETS!
+YOU MUST DOWNLOAD ASSETS BEFORE USING IT.**

 > This project is partially AI-assisted with Claude, due to my unfamiliarity with C++.
-Excuse the crappy code :)
+If you dislike it - don't use it.
+Nobody is forcing you to.

 # Downloads